 Our admissions counselors can’t wait to help you!

-Students can choose to participate in a unique 6 week summer program at FUA that combines the summer I and summer II sessions.
-Students begin the program with 3 weeks in Florence and take 1 to 2 courses from the elective offering during the summer I session.
-During the summer II session students embark on a 3 week 6 credit travel course across Italy, Italian Civilization and Culture, which begins in Milan and ends in Florence.
+Absorb more of Italy in this unique 6 week travel program.
+Students begin the program with 3 weeks in Florence and take 1 to 2 courses from the elective offering during the Summer I session.
+During the Summer II session students embark on a 3 week 6 credit travel course across Italy, Italian Civilization and Culture, which begins in Milan and ends in Florence.
 A total of 9 - 12 credits can be completed in this unique program.
 Courses are offered in various subjects, with opportunities to enroll in unique experiential learning opportunities.

 Complete online application